A candid reveal of the top five downsides of hiring a video agency

 - Commit: Build this into the team's goals, and into agency briefing

 Think positively about the kind of response you would wish for, even if it's simply from what you might consider to be 'branding' videos.
 If people have understood who you are and what you're capable of, the all important question is: what do you want them to do about it?

-3. The risk of rigidity (or not split-testing)
+3. The risk of hitting-and-hoping (split-test hard)